Tokyo File 212: Reception

 Reviewers criticized the film's plot but praised the scenic settings.
 Reviewer from Monthly Film Bulletin found the Japanese settings "interesting", but called the story confusing and felt that the depiction of communist activities was childishly silly.
-Brog in Variety opined that Marly had fulfilled her role and Peyton's acting was okay.
+William Brogdon in Variety opined that Marly had fulfilled her role and Peyton's acting was okay.
 He praised the "Oyedo Boogie" song sequence and the Japanese background.
 He stated that despite having good "exploitation values", the story had turned out be at "pulp fiction level".
 The Christian Science Monitor's reviewer was of the view that the work was "more or less routine entertainment" but praised Marly's "expert job" and the Japanese settings.
 However, he felt that the dialogues in Japanese language were a little confusing and Peyton's performance was not worth arousing sympathy for its "professional detachment" and "unemotional determination".
 The Washington Post's critic Richard L. Coe termed the film a "low-level, pulp magazine job" and a "less worthy buck-catcher" but felt that it had advantage of realistic settings.
 He also criticized the approval note before the film and advised the government departments to be more careful while approving them.
 A. H. Weiler of The New York Times questioned why "the long trip" to Japan was made for the "awkward melodrama".
 He called the story "comic-strip level" fiction, Peyton's performance "[stony]", criticized the "muscular and uninspired" acting and dialogues.
 He concluded his review by stating that the film was "one "file" that should never have been plucked from the archives."
 John L. Scott wrote in Los Angeles Times that the "production moves slowly and abrupt cutting doesn't help the matter much" and termed the picture a "routine spy business".